jaxineC/balance-pro/README.md

 # balancePro.me
-balancePro is an online Gantt chart tool helps the user to achieve work-life balance.
+balancePro is an online Gantt chart tool that helps the user to achieve work-life balance.

 ### Create an account to get started